SUNW4VE/ChromaFire/README.md

 - If you use custom weapon keybinds, set them in the config file.
 If the last weapon bind you selected with the sniper bind, the program will autoscope and fire for maximum accuracy.
-- ChromaFire, should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
+- ChromaFire should be undetectable so long as the developers do not implement a kernel-level anti-cheat.
 Nothing is injected into the game files; the program simply scans a certain pixel from your monitor screen